Blair4932/planifo/README.md

 # https://www.planifo.com

-Planifo - the all in one personal project planner.
+Planifo - the all in one project planner made simple.

 After trying to use other project planning softwares like Jira and Clickup, I found a lot of their functionality overkill.
 That's where Planifo comes in.
 Create and manage your projects with tasks, sprints and milestones - perfect for individuals looking to boost their portfolio or even small businesses.